hkystar35/MDM/Apple/MDM Networking Requirements.md

-# Simple table showing networking requirements for manageing Apple devices
+# Simple table showing networking requirements for managing Apple devices

 NOTE: This is not all-encompassing.